 AP EXPLAINS: Iran’s nuclear program as atomic deal unravels

-DUBAI, United Arab Emirates (AP) — Iran announced Saturday it had begun using advanced centrifuges in violation of its 2015 nuclear deal with world powers.
+DUBAI, United Arab Emirates (AP) — Iran announced Tuesday it would inject uranium gas into 1,044 centrifuges that had previously been kept empty under its 2015 nuclear deal with world powers.

-The decision by Iran marks what it calls its “third step” away from the accord, which saw Iran agree to limit its nuclear program in exchange for the lifting of economic sanctions.
+The decision marks what Iran calls its “fourth step” away from the accord, which saw Iran agree to limit its nuclear program in exchange for the lifting of economic sanctions.

-The deal began to unravel over a year ago with President Donald Trump unilaterally pulling America from the accord.
+The deal began to unravel over a year ago when President Donald Trump unilaterally pulled America out of the accord.
 In the time since, regional tensions have risen dramatically.

 THE NUCLEAR DEAL